qiskit-community/qiskit-dell-runtime/README.md

 For deployment installation, please visit this [link](doc/install.md).

 ### Database Configuration
 All user-uploaded code and execution parameters will be stored in a database.
-By
+By default, this platform comes with a [mysql](https://www.mysql.com/) deployment.
+If users would like to customize database to another database service, please view these installations for database configuration.

 ### SSO
 SSO integration is off by default, so that users can easily set up a sandbox environment.
-There is integration
+There is existing integration hooks built into the platform for easy integration with various SSO systems.

 ### Multi-Backend Support
 By default, the quantum execution will be processed by [Qiskit Aer] simulation engine.
 Users can modify the quantum backend by specifying `backend-name` in the job input parameter.
 Custom code adjustment can be made to support multiple [qiskit backends](), including other emulation, simulation and QPU backends.